JoelRLL19/mms142-groupI-2023/README.md

 </p>

 <h1>How Does Augmented Reality Work?</h1>

-<p>Ivan Sutherland, an American Computer Scientist who is known as the "<i>Father of Computer Graphics</i>", developed the first
+<p>Ivan Sutherland, an American Computer Scientist known as the "<i>Father of Computer Graphics</i>", developed the first
 augmented reality (AR) system in 1968 at Harvard.
-The universities, businesses, and government organizations continued to enhance augmented reality for wearables and digital displays throughout the ensuing decades.
-Pokémon Go, released in 2016, is an example of augmented reality in use where players travel through the real world while following a digital map in search of virtual creatures that appear at random.
+The universities, businesses, and government organizations continued to enhance augmented reality for wearables and digital displays throughout the ensuing decades.</p>

-<p>In medicine, the AR is used to help with patient care and surgical planning and
-explain difficult medical conditions to patients.
-The anatomy of surgical patients can be studied using AR.
-They can input their MRI and CT scan results into an augmented reality headset.
-The procedure will aid doctors in visualizing interior organs, bones, and muscles.
-Moreover, the augmented reality (AR) movement is booming, and it is predicted that 2.4 billion mobile users will use AR globally by 2023, according to Shweta Sinha research study.
-Another important field where this technology might shine is education.
-Due to AR's ability to let teachers add gaming aspects to enhance textbook material and demonstrate virtual instances of concepts, classroom learning can become more engaging and remarkable to student</p>
+<p>AR delivers visual elements, sound, and other sensroy information to the user through devices like smartphones, tablets, glasses, and even contact lenses.
+The information is overlaid on the devices to create an interwoven 3D experience where the digital dat alters and/or improves the user's perception of the real world.
+AR apps are written in special 3D programs that enable developers to tie either animation, or contextual digital infromation in the program ro an augmented reality maker in the real world.
+When the computing device's AR app or browser plugin receives the digital information from a known marker,  it begins to execute the maker's code, and layers the correct images.
+Because the technology requires hardware components such as processors, sensors, displays, and input devices, mobile phones are a great example for AR usage, through its sensors including cameras, accelometers, Global Positioning System (GPS), and solid-state compasses, help make AR more accessible to users in their daily lives.
+For example, a GPS pinopints the user's location, and its compass detects the device's orientation.</p>

 <h1>Augmented Reality as a Disruptive Technology</h1>
 <h2>Defining Disruption</h2>